 - Appetite is usually increased, sometimes with specific cravings.

 - Progesterone causes relaxation of the lower oesophageal sphincter and increased reflux, making many women prone to heartburn.
+Pressure on the stomach from the enlarging uterus further contributes to this in later pregnancy.

 - Gastrointestinal motility is reduced and transit time is consequently longer.
 This allows increased nutrient absorption.
 Constipation is common.